MolBIFFM/diana/README.md

-DIANA automates modular analysis of post-translational modification of proteins as captured by mass-spectrometry in the context of the protein-protein interaction network assembled from multiple input data sets, incorporating protein-protein interactions and neighboring proteins from [BioGRID](https://thebiogrid.org/), [CORUM](http://mips.helmholtz-muenchen.de/corum/), [IntAct](https://www.ebi.ac.uk/intact/home),
+DIANA automates modular analysis of post-translational modification of proteins as captured by mass-spectrometry in the context of the protein-protein interaction network, combining multiple input data sets and incorporating protein-protein interactions as well as neighboring proteins from [BioGRID](https://thebiogrid.org/), [CORUM](http://mips.helmholtz-muenchen.de/corum/), [IntAct](https://www.ebi.ac.uk/intact/home),